Importance of Benchmarking

 In this example I have applied the Fixed Percentage money management strategy where I’ve assumed a starting account balance of $50,000 where 2% of the account balance is risked per set-up.

-Now on a single contract basis we know the Turtle strategy is superior to Key Level by making almost five times the net profit ($1.4m v $0.3m).
+Now on a single contract basis we know the Turtle strategy is superior to Key Level by making over four times the net profit ($1.5m v $0.3m).

 However, looking at a single contract result is misleading, incorrect, short sighted and bereft of traps for the unwary trader.